digwit678/Project_2_Docker/README.md

 and start a session.

 ### Steps for Docker Playground
+After accessing Docker Playground and starting a new session, you can clone the repository  to build and run the Docker image.
+Follow these steps:
 #### Automated Setup Using Docker Desktop
 1. Drag and drop `docker_setup_playground.sh` found in `Project_2_Docker/docker_playground/` directory into the docker playground shell to upload it
 2. Run the automated setup script in the current sessions shell:
     ```bash
       sh docker_setup_playground.sh
     ```
+#### Manual Setup Using Docker Desktop
-After accessing Docker Playground and starting a new session, you can clone the repository and navigate to the `docker_playground` directory to build and run the Docker image.
-Follow these steps:
+1. Clone the repository and navigate to the `docker_playground` directory:

-1. Clone the repository:
    ```bash
    git clone https://github.com/digwit678/Project_2_Docker.git
    cd Project_2_Docker/docker_playground